danomatika/ofxPd/README.md

 ### File "tr1/memory" not found in Xcode

 You just upgraded to macOS 10.9 and Xcode 5 right?
 The default compiler is now LLVM and you need to rebuild your Xcode project files so OF will build correctly.
-Ude the ProjectGenerator in the OF 0.8.0 download to regenerate the project:
+Use the ProjectGenerator in the OF 0.8.0 download to regenerate the project:

 * choose the _parent folder_ of your project folder
 * set the name of the project